Matrix-Floww/First-Repository/AI_Learning_System.md

 - Comment complex mathematical calculations
 - Test strategies thoroughly before deployment
 - Structure code with clear input parameters section
+- **NEW**: Use Enhanced Super-Plugin Architecture for multi-method indicators
+- **NEW**: Follow `[type]_m[number]_[descriptor]` naming convention for plugin variables
+- **NEW**: Implement proper array management with high-to-low index removal to prevent shifting issues
+- **NEW**: Create self-contained plugin blocks with START/END markers for zero-integration additions
+- **CRITICAL**: Keep array operations simple and direct - avoid complex nested loops that can cause "end of line without line continuation" syntax errors
+- **CRITICAL**: When removing multiple array elements, collect indices first in simple loop, then remove in separate simple loop from highest to lowest index
+- **CRITICAL**: One array operation per line to prevent syntax parsing issues

 ---